david-schaller/AsymmeTree/development notes/implemented.md

 The theory in `Math and Algorithms.md` is detailed enough to guide the next implementation step.
-The main objects are present: the host-symbiont scenario, the auxiliary tree `T_A`, the growing branch map `kappa`, inverse maps `gamma` and `gamma_prime`, the six interactor classes, and the rate changes based on those classes.
+The main objects are present: the host-symbiont scenario, the auxiliary tree `T_A`, the growing branch map `kappa`, inverse maps `gamma` and `gamma_prime`, the host-inclusive map `gamma^*`, and the current system-level rules for loss-rate refresh and transfer restriction.

-There are a few consistency issues to fix before translating it directly into code:
+There are a few translation points to keep in mind before translating it directly into code:

-- The time-restricted inverse map is written as `gamma'_t(ab) = {uv in gamma(b) ...}`.
-This should
-  refer to `gamma_prime(ab)` or to an explicitly defined lower-node key for the host edge.
+- The theory now distinguishes the symbiont-only inverse map `gamma'` from the host-inclusive auxiliary map `gamma^*`.
+The next code pass should mirror that distinction explicitly instead of overloading one helper for both notions.
 - The notation for edges should be normalized for the implementation.
 The code represents an edge by its lower node in most places, while the math alternates between edge pairs and lower-node shorthand.
-- In the interactor algorithm, the symbiont case assigns `A1 <- gamma(s)` but the table defines all classes as excluding the focal branch `g`.
-The implementation should remove `g` from every class.
-- The condition `s <= 0_S` should be restated as "the lower node of `s` is in the symbiont component" or `level == "symbiont"`.
-As written, it is easy to misread for rooted-tree order.
-- The rate section says the six classes should be weighted differently, but the exact combination rule is not specified.
-The code needs an explicit rule such as multiplicative weights per partner, additive increments, or a capped transform.
-- The `S-keeps` / `H-keeps` asymmetry is described qualitatively.
-It should be converted into parameters that state which B-class multipliers apply to host-resident and symbiont-resident genes.
-- The transfer-probability decrease for class C0 needs a numeric multiplier and a rule for combining it with the existing distance-bias weights.
+- The interactor classes are now secondary: they still describe overlap structure, but the theory no longer uses them as the primary mechanism for loss-rate updates.
+The next code pass should keep them, if at all, as optional diagnostics rather than as the core rate path.
+- The loss-rate rule should be translated into code-facing host-system summaries: per-host counts, `M`, `N`, activation only when `N > 1`, and an optional crowding cap kept in reserve.
+- The transfer restriction for class C0 is now a hard host-system constraint in the theory, so the next code pass should filter recipient branches by host-system membership before any optional distance-bias weighting is applied.

 ### Code review